Aiven-Open/klaw-docs/docs/HowTo/installation/configure-klaw-wizard.md

 2. Configure Environments

-   Environments are wrappers over your Kafka clusters.
-You can add any number of environments and have multiple environments connected to one Kafka cluster with different settings.
+   Environments are wrappers over your Apache Kafka clusters.
+You can add any number of environments and have multiple environments connected to one Apache Kafka cluster with different settings.
 Only users with SUPERADMIN roles (or check allowed permission) can add environments by default.
-   Additionally, you can configure the partitions, replication factors, topic prefixes, and suffixes for your Kafka topics under Kafka environments.
+   Additionally, you can configure the partitions, replication factors, topic prefixes, and suffixes for your Apache Kafka topics under Apache Kafka environments.

-3. Test Kafka connectivity
+3. Test Apache Kafka connectivity

    After configuring environments, you can test the connection by clicking the validate button.